dmitriyushakov/Expression-Picturizer/README.md

 ![Main Window](doc/img/main-window.png)

+## Download

+You can download self executable JAR file with all dependencies inside from [GitHub releases](https://github.com/dmitriyushakov/Expression-Picturizer/releases/) page.
+It compatible with Java JRE 1.8 or newer.

 ## Build

 You can build this project into self executable JAR with all dependencies inside by few commands.